prophet60091/cs344/README.md

 may or may not require bash >= version 4

-Good project to lern vim on, now evertime I finish a file and want to save I want to hit :w
+Good project to learn vim on, now evertime I finish a file and want to save I want to hit :w